-It is important that you inspect the area where you will be cutting and clear it of hazards and foreign objects before you start mowing.
+It is important that you inspect the area where you will be cutting and clear it of safety hazards and foreign objects either before or after you arrive at the cutting site.
 Never assume the area is clear.
-Cut only in areas you are familiar with and are free of foreign objects.
+Cut only in areas which you are familiar with and are free of debris and unseen objects.
 Extremely tall grass should be cut twice to detect potential hazards.
-In the event you do strike an object, stop the cutter and tractor immediately to inspect and make any necessary repairs to the cutter before resuming operation.
-Remove or clearly mark the struck object to prevent hitting it again.
+In the event you do strike an object stop the cutter and tractor immediately to inspect and make necessary repairs to the cutter before resuming operation.
 It really pays to inspect a new area and to develop a safe plan before cutting.